Bozrem/COMP142/Practice Projects/ProjectOne-NIM/Planning.md

 ### Game Object
 By designing the Game as its own object, we can redesign the main function to start or replay games however we may want.\
 Each game will have an initialization function that takes pile counts, and will play the game from there.
+### Player Object
+To provide a simple interface that the Game object can print information to the player and get moves
+### Computer Object (Extending Player)
+Extending the player object allows the Computer object to fit nicely into the Player[] array while enabling more complex behavior for moves.

 ### Computer Strategy
 One of the challenge problems with this project is to create a computer to play against.
 While I did find a source online of the perfect way to play Nim, I wanted the strategy to be my own design.\